How to Make a Will in Colorado

 8. Store your will safely.

 In Colorado, if you die without a will, your property will be distributed according to state "intestacy" laws.
-Colorado's intestacy law gives your property to your closest relatives, beginning with your spouse and children.
-If you have neither a spouse nor children, your grandchildren or your parents will get your property.
-This list continues with increasingly distant relatives, including siblings, grandparents, aunts and uncles, cousins, nieces, and nephews.
+Colorado's intestacy law gives your property to your closest relatives, beginning with your spouse, children, and parents.
+The list of inheritors continues with increasingly distant relatives.
 If the court exhausts this list to find that you have no living relatives by blood or marriage, the state will take your property.

-Do I Need a Lawyer to Make a Will in Colorado?
+Can I Make My Own Will in Colorado?

-No. You can make your own will in Colorado, using Nolo's Quicken WillMaker & Trust.
-However, you may want to consult a lawyer in some situations.
-For example, if you think that your will might be contested or if you want to disinherit your spouse, you should talk with an attorney.
-Nolo's will-making products tell you when it's wise to seek a lawyer's advice.
+Yes.
+You can make your own will in Colorado, using Nolo's Quicken WillMaker & Trust.
+However, you might want to consult a lawyer in some situations.
+For example, if you think that your will might be contested or you have especially complicated goals, you should talk with an attorney.
+See Do I Need an Attorney to Make My Estate Plan?

-To make a will in Colorado, you must be:
+To create a will in Colorado, you must be:

 If you use witnesses, they must sign your will within a reasonable time after seeing you sign or acknowledge your will.
 They can sign before or after your death.
-Colo.
-Rev. Stat.
-Ann. § 15-11-502.
+Even though they technically can sign after your death, it's much safer to have them sign it while you're alive to ensure that they sign it.
+(Colo.
+Rev. Stat. § 15-11-502 (2025).)

 Do I Need to Have My Will Notarized?

-No, in Colorado, you do not need to notarize your will to make it legal if you have two witnesses sign it.
+No, in Colorado, you don't need to notarize your will to make it legal if you have two witnesses sign it.
 However, if you don't want to use witnesses, you can acknowledge it in front of a notary.
-Colo.
-Rev. Stat.
-Ann. § 15-11-502.
+(Colo.
+Rev. Stat. § 15-11-502 (2025).)

-To make your will self-proving you and your witnesses will go to the notary and sign an affidavit that proves who you are and that each of you knew you were signing the will.
-Colo.
-Rev. Stat.
-Ann. § 15-11-504.
+To make your will self-proving, you and your witnesses will go to the notary and sign an affidavit that proves who you are and that each of you knew you were signing the will.
+(Colo.
+Rev. Stat. § 15-11-504 (2025).)

 Yes.
 In Colorado, you can use your will to name a personal representative who will ensure that the provisions in your will are carried out after your death.
 Nolo's Quicken WillMaker & Trust produces a letter to your personal representative that generally explains what the job requires.
 If you don't name a personal representative, the probate court will appoint someone to take on the job of winding up your estate.